liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = Is Bootstrap included? =

 No. This plugin doesn't load the Bootstrap library for you.
-You have to do this for yourself in your theme.
+You have to do this by yourself in your theme.
 Please read more about this in the [documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin).

 = Have you found a bug or do you have a feature request? =